top of page

 Ulcer ward- Cornea fellow is the one mainly posted there (PGs posted only if fellow not available)- fellows have to scrape all ulcers and manage patients.

-No refractive procedure hands-on given but the dept does do refractive procedures so you can get to observe those.
+No refractive procedure hands-on given but the dept does do refractive procedures so you get to observe those.

 Comments